AnassLachiri/GalleryMaker/README.md

 # GalleryMaker

-Make a gallery simple web page using bash programming
+Make a gallery simple web page using bash programming.

+Put your images in the "Images" folder.

-Use these commands:
+Use these commands :
   - sudo chmod +x gallery.sh
   - ./gallery <web_page_name>  (Ex. ./gallery pictures)